My heart is with my family but I left my wild heart in Kruger.

 We were allowed to get out and look.
 On one side of the bridge there was a mother elephant and her baby and several crocodiles sunning themselves on the rocks.
 On the other side was a partially submerged hippo, a troop of baboons (with babies) and a herd of impala (antelope).
 There were many types of birds.
 I felt like I’d stepped into an illustrated children’s book!

 So what have we seen in just three days?
-Prepare for a long sentence . .
+Here’s a quick summary:

-We’ve seen African Buffalo rolling in the mud and drinking from a water hole, several different kinds of antelope, a young zebra nursing, wildebeest grazing next to impala, a wart hog coming down the road, three rhinos sleeping, a huge troop of baboons, a leopard prowling through the bush, a young bull elephant drinking water and splashing himself, a small herd of elephants; Bill, Chris and I walked alongside a grazing rhino on the safe side of an electrified fence; a vervet monkey stole the remainder of Kate’s veggie burger when only Bill was at the table and Kate almost got attacked by two monkeys when she stood too close to the one eating her sandwich but Chris yelled at it, then the monkeys almost attacked him; two herds of giraffes, about 20/herd that kept appearing out of the bush, and beautiful greater kudu (antelope) and – oh my god – I am in heaven!
+We’ve seen African Buffalo rolling in the mud and drinking from a water hole, several different kinds of antelope, a young zebra nursing, wildebeest grazing next to impala, a wart hog coming down the road, three sleeping rhinos, a huge troop of baboons, a leopard prowling through the bush, a young bull elephant drinking water and splashing himself, and a small herd of elephants.

 Then there are the wonderful camps – but I’ll save that for another blog.

 Lesson Learned: Next time we will book more days in Kruger!